Medication to Treat Alcohol Withdrawal Symptoms

 A Home Detox Programme

-A private residential treatment centre will ensure that you are supervised 24/7 by a medical professional who will monitor your withdrawal symptoms and administer medication as needed, there is also often follow-up treatment available to you either within the residential rehab facility (alcohol rehab) or as an outpatient service.
+A private residential treatment centre will ensure that you are supervised 24/7 by a medical professional who will monitor your withdrawal symptoms and administer medication as needed, there is also often follow-up treatment available to you either within the residential alcohol rehab facility (alcohol rehab) or as an outpatient service.

 How long will medication be necessary?